 One important factor for those that may have been exposed is the timing.
-There is a 4-6 week window between an exposure to HBV and when the hepatitis B virus shows up in the blood resulting in a positive test result.
+There is up to a 9 week window period between an exposure to HBV and when the hepatitis B virus shows up in the blood resulting in a positive test result.
 If you tell your partner and they insist on immediate testing, they need to understand that they will need to be re-tested 6 weeks later to ensure whether or not they have been infected.
 AND, it is essential to practice safe sex and follow general precautions until everyone is sure of their status –both the known and potentially infected.

 Remember you may still be in a waiting period trying to determine if you are acutely or chronically infected.
 Very possibly you have not had symptoms with your HBV.
 Nearly 70% of those with newly infected with HBV have no notable symptoms.
 It’s also very likely you are unsure when you were infected.
 And of course it’s possible you are chronically infected and have had HBV for quite some time.
 It’s stressful and little confusing not knowing the details of your infection, but you need to move forward doing the right thing and talking to those at risk and taking care of yourself.